krishnakarthik1309/ComputerGraphics-Assignments/assign2_very_late_submition/README.md

-# Practice: shaders and textures
+# Assignment2: Illumination, shaders and textures

 ## Steps to run
 * cd to project directory